betwo/vscode-catkin-tools/README.md

 ## Building packages

 Press `ctrl+shift+b`.
 If a default build task is not set, you can can choose between the different build tasks available.

-- `catkin_build: build` will build all the packages in the workspace.
+* `catkin_build: build` will build all the packages in the workspace.
-- `catkin_build: build current package` will only build the package that the currently open file belongs to.
+* `catkin_build: build current package` will only build the package that the currently open file belongs to.
+* `catkin_build: build current package with dependencies` will build the package that the currently open file belongs to including all dependencies.
+* `catkin_build: build with custom parameters` will call build with user provided arguments (`catkinCustomBuildFlags`).
+* `catkin_build: build` will only build the package that the currently open file belongs to.
-- `catkin_build: run current package tests` will only build the package that the currently open file belongs to and runs tests.
+* `catkin_build: run current package tests` will only build the package that the currently open file belongs to and runs tests.